SteveBarnett/Remixing/thinking/_posts/2022-11-05-consciousness-is-the-prior-condition.md

 ---
 title: Consciousness is the prior condition of everything you experience.
-tags: experience self buddhism consciousness mindfulness
+tags: experience self buddhism consciousness waking-up
 ---